platium111/property-frontend/ERROR.md

 + cannot use async await in render, easy to get errors when use map to render component

 - [fetch_image_useEffect] has one another function with asyn await -> can do await ro fetch image and setUrl by set value for it

+3/9/2020
++ after submit, images can be displayed and the next time, it will be new images

++ [TODO_textarea] cannot reset value using formik, even using <Field>